beartell/mbase/docs/source/index.rst

 Welcome to the MBASE SDK documentation.

-MBASE SDK is a set of mostly LLM related libraries actively being maintained and developed by M. Emre Erdog and the MBASE Software.
+MBASE SDK is a set of mostly LLM related libraries actively being maintained and developed by M. Emre Erdog and the `MBASE Yazılım A.Ş. <https://mbasesoftware.com>`_.

 The main purpose of the MBASE SDK is to supply the developer with necessary tools and procedures to easily integrate LLM capabilities into their
 C++ applications.

-Here is a list of libraries in MBASE SDK:
+Here is a list of libraries in the MBASE SDK:

 * :doc:`Inference Library <inference/about>`: An LLM inference library built over https://github.com/ggerganov/llama.cpp library for integrating LLMs into programs.
 * :doc:`Model Context Protocol Library <inference/about>`: A C++ MCP client/server library that includes all fundamental features, with support for both STDIO and StreamableHTTP transport methods.